PearPC: Shortcomings

 The current official version of Pear PC is 0.5.0 (released on July 13, 2011).
 While its PowerPC emulation handles most applications, the project still lacks several components needed for a complete emulation of the PowerPC experience.
 Sound emulation, G5 chip emulation, .dmg support, and OS X Leopard support were not included in this release.
 The installation was sometimes noted as complicated, requiring editing of configuration files and the use of the command line.

 CherryOS controversy

 A commercial PowerPC emulator called CherryOS was released soon after the launch of PearPC, in March 2005, claiming to offer more features and greater speed.
-However, within hours of its announcement, questions were raised about the claims, with some people suggesting that Cherry OS was nothing more than a repackaging of PearPC.
+Within hours of its announcement, however, questions were raised about the claims, with some people suggesting that Cherry OS was nothing more than a repackaging of PearPC.
 According to Cassondra Foesch, a principal author of PearPC, it still contained all or part of the code written for the PearPC Project.
 Cherry OS also created questions regarding the legality of commercial software developed and marketed specifically to run macOS on the x86 architecture, since Apple's license agreement specifically states that the operating system may only be installed on Apple-labeled computers.
 On April 6, 2005, the distribution of Cherry OS temporarily put on hold due to criticism.
 It was later released as open source on May 1, 2005.